Mitch Haniger Player Props: Giants vs. Padres

 - The pitching staff for the Padres had a collective 9.1 K/9 last season, the fifth-best in MLB.

-- The Padres' 3.82 team ERA ranked 11th among all league pitching staffs.
+- The Padres' 3.82 team ERA ranked 11th among all MLB pitching staffs.

-- The Padres will look to Musgrove (1-0) in his second start this season.
+- Darvish (1-2) takes the mound for the Padres in his fifth start of the season.
+He has a 3.00 ERA in 24 2/3 innings pitched, with 25 strikeouts.

-- The righty last pitched on Sunday against the Arizona Diamondbacks, when he tossed five innings, allowing three earned runs while giving up seven hits.
+- In his last outing on Sunday against the Arizona Diamondbacks, the righty threw 5 2/3 innings, giving up one earned run while surrendering two hits.

+- The 36-year-old has put up an ERA of 3.00, with 9.4 strikeouts per nine innings, in four games this season.
+Opponents have a .190 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.